toni8810/gigbuddyStories/README.md

 11, As a loggin in user I want a 'Messages' page so that I can read and write messages.
     I also want see how many unread messages I have.

+12, As a developer I want a webservice that sends out emails to users when there is at least one buddy request.
+    Recipents are selected based on their location or music likes.
+    Emails are sent once a week.

+13, As a developer I want a webservice that automatically posts, tweets on social media all the buddy requests so that the     request reaches as many people as possible.